 DSD staff identify items that need to be addressed or modified

 before construction plans are submitted to the City for permit

 Information Bulletin No. 116 for the department's PPR procedures.

 2. Intake Appointments - All School District projects that are to be submitted to

 DSD for plans review and permitting are recommended to be submitted via an Intake Appointment.
 Please call one of the School Team members

 (see contact information below) to schedule an Intake Appointment.
 Coordination and communication by the Owner and/or Design Team and the School Team will accomplish a date and time.

-3. Modified plans review goals - The projects that are processed, reviewed and permitted through the School District Team have expedited turnaround goals and commitments due to the staff dedicated to this team as outlined in the Interlocal Agreement.
+3. Modified plans review goals - The projects that are processed, reviewed and permitted through the School Team have expedited turnaround goals and commitments due to the staff dedicated to this team as outlined in the Interlocal Agreement.
 These are as follows:

 - Plan review for new construction shall be completed in 30 calendar days;